Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 The degree in which an incident or outage is affecting an organization’s business metrics.
 Generally on a scale of Sev-0 through Sev-5, with Sev-0 being the most urgent.
 For information on how to establish a high severity incident management program check out this series.

-State attacks change the state of your environment by terminating processes, shutting down or restarting hosts, and changing the system clock.
+State experiments change the state of your environment by terminating processes, shutting down or restarting hosts, and changing the system clock.
 This lets you prepare your systems for unexpected changes in your environment such as a power outage, node failure, clock drift, or application crash.

 See Nominal State.

 The Shutdown Gremlin issues a system call to shut down or reboot the operating system on which the target is running on.
 This is much like how Chaos Monkey, an early Chaos Engineering tool created by Netflix, works.
-Shutdown attacks let teams build resilience to host failures by testing how their applications and systems behave when an instance is no longer running.
+Shutdown experiments let teams build resilience to host failures by testing how their applications and systems behave when an instance is no longer running.
 This answers questions such as:

 - How long does it take for an instance to restart?
 Does my application successfully restart when the instance comes back online?